Fareham: Arts and culture

 Fareham was home to Ferneham Hall, a multi purpose venue with a capacity of over 700.
-The hall opened in 1982 and closed in 2020.
+The hall opened in 1982 and closed in 2020 to allow for renovation.
+Work on the remodel began in 2022, including rebranding the centre to Fareham Live.

 The Ashcroft Arts Centre, on Osborn Road, has a 150-seat theatre, a gallery, a dance/music studio and a fully licensed bar.
 It offers a varied programme of events including films, theatre, comedy and workshops.

 The pedestrianised area of West Street, in the town centre, is home to a permanent exhibition of the work of 12 blacksmith artists celebrating the achievements of Henry Cort, the 18th century 'man of iron' who pioneered the iron refining process at Funtley near Fareham.
 The puddled wrought iron sculptures are themed on Fareham's market town history and the exhibition is the largest of its type in Britain.

 Education

 In 2017 Fareham College was rated by OFSTED as "Outstanding".

-Sport and Leisure
+Sport and leisure

-Fareham has a Non-League football club, Fareham Town F.C., and a Rugby Union club, Fareham Heathens, which both play at Cams Alders.
-It also has a hockey club, which play at Henry Cort Community College and are currently in the Men's Conference West Division, and a cricket club, Fareham and Crofton, which plays at Bath Lane.

-There is a competitive swimming club, Fareham Nomads Swimming Club (FNSC), that is affiliated to the Amateur Swimming Association (ASA), ASA South East Region and Hampshire County ASA (HCASA).
-The club was formed in 1974 before there was a public swimming pool in Fareham.
-Due to the lack of a home pool the club took its name because in the early days it used various pools throughout the area for training until 1980 when Fareham Leisure Centre was opened.

-Fareham Sailing and Motor Boat Club located at Lower Town Quay is the home of the Fareham Lugger, a one class design raced biweekly all year round.
-The club hosts the annual Fareham Regatta featuring gig racing, fun events and sail races.
+Fareham has a non-League football club, Fareham Town F.C.